venkat1707/anz-hybrid-labs/Guide/_index.md

 #### Task 2: Enable the Defender for Servers plan

+- **Note:** Defender for Servers should already be enabled in the Azure subscription used during this lab, so the following steps can be skipped.

 - From the Azure home page, search for defender and select Microsoft Defender for Cloud.

     ![Screenshot showing searching for Defender for Cloud in the Azure Portal](./defenderForCloud_portal_search.png)